-The programme is accredited by the Joint Board of Moderators (JBM).
-Accreditation of the programme will be sought from the Joint Board of Moderators (JBM) at the earliest opportunity.
-The Subject Threads of Sustainability, Design, and Health and Safety as defined by the JBM are embedded in modules that make up the taught programme, the individual and group design projects, and the individual research projects.
+The programme is pending accreditation by the Joint Board of Moderators (JBM).
+Accreditation of the programme will be sought from the Joint board of Moderators (JBM) at the earliest opportunity.
+The Subject Threads of Sustainability, Design, and Health and Safety are embedded in modules that make up the taught programme, the individual and group design projects, and the individual research projects.

-Our programme benefits from teaching and project supervision delivered by research-leading academics of long-standing, with backgrounds in civil engineering, mathematics, statistics, economics, physics, operations research, computer science, planning, safety science, robotics, and systems engineering.
+Our programme benefits from teaching and project supervision delivered by research-leading academics of long-standing, with backgrounds in civil engineering, mathematics, statistical modelling, machine learning, data engineering, economics, physics, computer science, planning, safety science, robotics, and systems engineering.
 The diversity of background amongst the staff is reflected in the extensive and diverse research portfolio and the experience many have had in leading roles in national and international research activity, providing advice and guidance to the UK and overseas governments, international agencies, and industry.

-The programme delivery is supported by extensive contributions from industry and business practitioners and overseas academics.
+The course delivery is supported by extensive contributions from industry and business practitioners and overseas academics.